istvanpercsi/trust_is_good_control_is_better/docs/archunit.md

 - `service.model` - Data structures which are used mainly output and in some cases as input for business logic methods.
 - `service.model.literal` - Strong types for whole project.
 It is defined in service level, because this level is independent of other levels.

+## Testing

+After project structure is defined, an architecture test can be written.
+In this project we will use Archunit for this purpose